IBM-ICP4D/Install_Precheck_CPD_v3/README.md

 	https://www.ibm.com/support/knowledgecenter/SSQNUZ_3.0.1/cpd/install/node-settings.html#node-settings__lb-proxy for changing load balancer timeout settings and compute node docker container settings. https://www.ibm.com/support/knowledgecenter/SSEPGG_11.5.0/com.ibm.db2.luw.qb.server.doc/doc/t0008238.html for updating kernel parameters on compute nodes

+# Issue
+If you find any bugs or issues in the script, please open an issue on this repository and we will address it as soon as possible.